gabrielsaviank/AlleTrack/README.md

 * More Styling and better layouts.
 * More Settings (What?
 Don't know yet).
 * Pictures?
 Like Strava?
 (Multer {BackEnd} and React Native Image Picker {FrontEnd}, Already done in other apps).
 * Graphs!
-(Mongo Pipeline Aggregations to separate de periods and use Victory Native for the Grapgs, or I could be ambitious and dissect SVG)
+(Mongo Pipeline Aggregations to separate the periods and use Victory Native for the Grapgs, or I could be ambitious and dissect SVG)

 #### New Knowledges?